Flossertoday/Kubernetes/repos.md

 Then change key **baseurl**.

-# Problem 2 Reset /etc/yum.repos.d
+# Problem 2
+## Reset /etc/yum.repos.d

-I was confused by the amount of repo files.
+I was overwhelmed by the amount of repo files.
 Message "Repository ** is listed more than once in the configuration" is keep poping out.
-So I decided to roll all the way back to its original state.
+So I decided to roll the repos all the way back to their original state.

   cd /etc/yum.repos.d
   rm -f *